WSWCWaterDataExchange/WaDE2.0/source/ReadME.md

 ## Steps to Set up WaDE 2.0 Envionment (data importer and database) on a local machine
-Written and tested by Tseganeh Gichamo, PhD
+Written and tested by Tseganeh Gichamo

 1. Download and install MS SQL Server 2017 Express
 (I installed the ‘basic’ package)